 Institutional Grammar 2.0

-The Institutional Grammar 2.0 (IG 2.0) is a specification that builds on the original Institutional Grammar (IG) concept proposed by Crawford and Ostrom (1995; 2005).
-The Institutional Grammar, devised in the context of political science (and more specifically policy studies), is an analytical tool that operates on so-called institutional statements that capture behavioural expectations (“regulate behaviour”), and more recently in IG 2.0, descriptions of institutional settings (“parameterize systems”), as expressed in natural language.
+The Institutional Grammar 2.0 (IG 2.0) is a specification that builds on the original Institutional Grammar (IG) concept proposed by Crawford and Ostrom (1995; 2005), and is a collaborative effort between Saba Siddiki (Syracuse University, NY) and myself.
+The Institutional Grammar, devised in the context of political science (and more broadly applied in the context of policy studies), is an analytical tool that operates on so-called institutional statements that capture behavioural expectations (“regulate behaviour”), and more recently in IG 2.0, descriptions of institutional settings (“parameterize systems”), as expressed in natural language.
 The IG does so by systematically breaking those down in an accessible syntactic form that allows for the representation of strategies (or conventions), norms, and rules as found in policy texts, or in human behaviour more generally.
 Since the adoption of the IG for systematic policy coding, the “Grammar” has experienced selected refinements that respond to limitations for the use in different application areas (e.g., Siddiki et al., 2011; Frantz et al., 2013), and, amongst other innovations, motivate the development of a refined institutional grammar specification, IG 2.0.

 Overview of IG 2.0